 Transferring Credits To a Program of Study

-You’re considered a transfer applicant if you have attended one or more colleges or universities and have completed 12 or more transferable college or university credits post-high school.
+You may be considered a transfer applicant if you have attended one or more colleges or universities and have completed transferable college or university credits post-high school.

 Transferring Credit into the Bachelor of Science Programs